nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

 But, "What is the wage of a delivery driver?", I thought.
 Sure, it cannot be consistent, but on average it should be similar.

-_**TL;DR**: most-likely the wage rate won't be above the minimum hourly rate._
+_**TL;DR**: most-likely the wage rate won't be above the minimal (X euros for 4 orders per hour)._

 First let's formulate the problem in a mathematical way.

-> Monkeys is the imaginary grocery delivery service.
+> Monkeys is an imaginary grocery delivery service.
 Their wearhouse is located in the center of a city with radius $R$.
 The clients are uniformly distributed in the circle.
 What is the expected value of delivery time?

 So, the delivery man starts off in the center (wearhouse), brings the groceries to the customer and comes back to get ready for the next delivery.